eulke/meli/README.md

  - **apps**: It holds the application type projects.
 In this case the mercadolibre react app and the api express app.
  - **libs**: It holds all the libraries.
 In this case the shared interfaces and the melui ui library with react components and storybook configuration.

+Inside *apps/* you can find
+- **api/** To communication between the frontend and the meli REST API.
+	 - **connectors/** Connect with external data, in this case the API endpoints from mercadolibre.
+	 - **services/** Call the connector methods and do some logic with the data that connectors returns (in this case, transform data)
+	 - **controllers/** Receive the calls from the routes and communicate with service.
+	 - **routes/** Manage api routes and assign a controller to route.
+ - **mercadolibre/** React app
+	 - **components/** Has the components specific for an app that we build with the melui library.
+	 - **containers/** Has the components that the router renders, a page or screen.
+	 - **services/** Has the services that communicate with the express app.
+	 - **utils/** Has some app utils, in this case a price formatter.
+If the project grows, we can put this on utils library inside *libs/*